visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 |                  | projection. |br| 0 indicates parallel projection.    |
 |                  | 1 indicates perspective projection.                  |
 +------------------+------------------------------------------------------+

+When a Conduit Blueprint output type is specified, these parameters will appear in the metadata.
+See :ref:`View Parameters` for more information.

 Calling the Query
 """""""""""""""""